christianhaitian/PortMaster/ports.md

 Title="DungeonRush ."
 Desc="A opensource game inspired by Snake, written in pure C with SDL" porter="Bamboozler" locat="DungeonRush.zip" runtype="rtr" genres="rpg"

 Title="Enigma ."
-Desc="Enigma is a puzzle game inspired by Oxyd on the Atari ST and Rock'n'Roll on the Amiga" porter="Bamboozler" locat="Enigma.zip" runtype="rtr" genes="puzzle"
+Desc="Enigma is a puzzle game inspired by Oxyd on the Atari ST and Rock'n'Roll on the Amiga" porter="Bamboozler" locat="Enigma.zip" runtype="rtr" genres="puzzle"

 Title="Exhumed ."
 Desc="A port of the PC version of Exhumed based on EDuke32.
 You'll need to add your own full version STUFF.DAT, DEMO.VCR and BOOK.MOV files to the ports/Exhumed folder." porter="Romadu" locat="Exhumed.zip" genres="fps,action"